-Another record was broken in 2015, with an estimated 23 million passengers cruising globally-a four percent increase over 2014's previous high of 22.04 million-with 12.01 million sourced from North America.
+Another record was broken in 2016, with 24.2 million passengers cruising globally-a four percent increase over 2015's previous high of 23.2 million-with 12 million sourced from North America.
 Coupled with an annual occupancy percentage again exceeding 100 percent, this passenger growth shows sustained consumer interest in cruising and an industry where demand continues to outpace supply.
-To support the growing capacity and source markets, FCCA/CLIA member cruise lines released an additional six innovative, feature-rich ocean-going vessels in 2015, while enhancing demand by adding new features and increasing penetration in international source markets.
+To support the growing capacity and source markets, FCCA/CLIA member cruise lines added more than 23,000 lower berths by releasing nine innovative, feature-rich ocean-going vessels in 2016, while enhancing demand by adding new features and increasing penetration in international source markets.